1971–72 ABA season

 The 1971–72 ABA season was the fifth season of the American Basketball Association.
 The Indiana Pacers won the championship, defeating the New York Nets, 4 games to 2, in the ABA Finals.

-With the signing of players such as Artis Gilmore and Jim McDaniels in the offseason, the league looked to shift perceptions that it was a "guard league" without much height.
+With the signing of players such as rookie centers Artis Gilmore and Jim McDaniels in the offseason, the ABA looked to shift the widely held perception that it was a guard-oriented league that paid little if any attention to defense.
 For the first time in the league's history, no franchise moved to a different state from the previous season.
 The only name change involved the Dallas Chaparrals, who were able to secure a lease in Dallas for the season and were renamed from the previous season's Texas Chaparrals.

+The postseason produced one of the greatest upsets in professional basketball history.
+In round one, Rick Barry and the New York Nets beat the heavily favored Kentucky Colonels in six games.
+Behind All-Star Game Most Valuable Player Dan Issel and league MVP Artis Gilmore, the Colonels rolled to the Western Division title with a 68–16 record, the best mark in league history.
+At 44-40, The Nets finished a distant third in the division, 24 games behind the leaders.